January 5th 2022

 January 5th 2022 / 0 comment

 Without the right dietary and hair care modifications, hair can become more brittle and thinner when on a plant-based diet.
 Here’s how to keep it in good health

 When a client who'd previously had strong, dense hair came into his salon with her hair breaking off in patches, hair stylist Edward James wondered what had caused such a marked change in its condition and asked her whether her diet had changed.
-She told him that, like 350,000 people who’d signed up to Veganuary this year, she’d changed to a vegan diet six weeks before.
+She told him that, like the 582,000 people who’d signed up to Veganuary this year, she’d changed to a vegan diet six weeks before.

 While this was one of the most extreme side-effects that Edward had ever seen, the toll veganism can take on overall hair health is something that he's seeing more and more of these days.
-In his experience, if the right dietary and hair care modifications haven’t been make, it can make hair more brittle and thinner and weaker within around two months of adopting a plant-based diet, possibly leading to hair fall.
+In his experience, if the right dietary and hair care modifications haven’t been made, it can make hair more brittle and thinner and weaker within around two months of adopting a plant-based diet, possibly leading to hair fall.

 If you've changed to a vegan diet, here’s what you need to know.